mlflow/mlflow/docs/source/tracking.rst

 .. figure:: _static/images/scenario_6.png

-Enabling the Tracking Server in ``--artifacts-only`` mode when enabling the instance to proxy artifact operations via ``--serve-artifacts`` disables other Tracking API functionality:
+Enabling the Tracking Server in ``--artifacts-only`` mode when enabling the instance to proxied artifact operations via ``--serve-artifacts`` disables other Tracking API functionality:

  * **Part 1a and b**:

-  * The MLflow client will interact with the Tracking Server that is serving as a file store proxy
+  * The MLflow client will interact with the Tracking Server using the ``HttpArtifactRepository`` interface.
   * Listing artifacts associated with a run will be conducted from the Tracking Server using the access credentials set at server startup
-  * Saving of artifacts will transmit the files to the Tracking Server which will then write the files to the file store
+  * Saving of artifacts will transmit the files to the Tracking Server which will then write the files to the file store using credentials set at server start.

  * **Part 1c and d**:

   * Listing of artifact responses will pass from the file store through the Tracking Server to the client
-  * Loading of artifacts will utilize the access credentials of the Tracking Server to acquire the files which are then passed on to the client
+  * Loading of artifacts will utilize the access credentials of the MLflow Tracking Server to acquire the files which are then passed on to the client

 .. warning::
-    Operating the Tracking Server in proxy mode by setting the parameter ``--serve-artifacts`` during server start, even in ``--artifacts-only`` mode will give access to artifacts residing on the file store to any user that has authentication to access the Tracking Server.
-Ensure that any per-user security posture that you are required to maintain is applied accordingly to the proxy access that the Tracking Server will have in this mode of operation.
+    Operating the Tracking Server in proxied artifact access mode by setting the parameter ``--serve-artifacts`` during server start, even in ``--artifacts-only`` mode, will give access to artifacts residing on the object store to any user that has authentication to access the Tracking Server.
+Ensure that any per-user security posture that you are required to maintain is applied accordingly to the proxied access that the Tracking Server will have in this mode of operation.

 Logging Data to Runs